julianslatlem/FallingSandSimulation2.0/README.md

-# Falling Sand Simulation
+# Falling Sand Simulation (C++ and Python)

 ## Description
 The goal of this project was to recreate the famous game **_Powder Toy_**. <br>
 This simulation is of course way less complex than the original game, but it still has some interesting features. <br>

-The simulation is made in C++ using the SDL library for the graphics. <br>
+The first simulation is made in C++ using the SDL library for the graphics. <br>
+The second simulation is made in Python using the Pygame library for the graphics. <br>

 ## How to play
 Just place the particles on the screen and watch them interact with each other. <br>